— Approved by Senior Staff on May 9, 2017

-Board is refundable on a pro-rata basis for the entire semester and is calculated on a weekly basis.
+Meal plans are charged for the full semester.
+The charge for meals is reduced on a pro-rata basis for the entire semester and is calculated on a weekly basis.
 A week is defined as any Monday through Sunday with at least one scheduled class, exam or reading day.
-If a student withdraws at anytime during the week, it is considered that the student has used a week of the board plan.
+If a student withdraws at any time during the week, it is considered that the student has used a week of the board plan.

-A student who officially withdraws from Earlham prior to 4:00 p.m. on the 10th class day of the semester will receive a refund of 75 percent of tuition and fees.
+A student who officially withdraws from Earlham on or after the first day of classes for a semester will have tuition and fees for that semester reduced as follows:

 Federal Title IV Student Aid fund(s) will be returned to the appropriate program(s) according to federal regulation.
 Currently, federal regulations require "unearned" Federal Title IV funds (excluding Federal College Work-Study funds) to be returned on a pro-rata basis when a student withdraws.
 For example, if a student who has received Federal Title IV aid withdraws and 30 percent of the semester is completed, then 70 percent of his/her federal aid is "unearned" and must be returned.
 Aid is first returned to federal loan programs, then to federal grant programs.
 When calculating the amount of Federal Title IV aid which is "unearned," all calendar days between the first day of classes and the last day of exams are counted.
 Breaks of five days or longer during which no classes, exams or reading days are scheduled are excluded from this calculation.
 If a student withdraws after 60 percent of the semester is completed, Federal Title IV aid is not returned to federal financial aid programs.